frePPLe/frepple/doc/user-guide/model-reference/manufacturing-orders.rst

                                    | closed : The manufacturing order has been completed.
 Demands          demand            The demand(s) (and quantity) pegged to the manufacturing order.
 This is a generated field.
-Owner            number            In the case of a suboperation, the identifier of the operation calling this suboperation. criticality      number            | The criticality is a read-only field, calculated by the planning engine.
+Owner            number            In the case of a suboperation, the identifier of the operation calling this suboperation.
+Inventory Status Number            | The Inventory Status is a calculated field that highlights the urgency of the manufacturing order.
+                                   | The cells have a background color that can be green, orange or red.
+Sorting
+                                   | the manufacturing orders using the Inventory Status column (red ones first) allows the planner to
+                                   | immediately focus on the manufacturing orders that should be treated first.
+criticality      number            | The criticality is a read-only field, calculated by the planning engine.
                                    | It represents an indication of the slack time in the usage of the manufacturing order.
                                    | A criticality of 0 indicates that the manufacturing order is on the critical path of one or more demands.